shiranD/shirand.github.io/_pages/about.md

 **Hi, I'm Shiran — I research the risks AI systems pose to equity and access, and I design AI tools that center the people they're meant to serve.**

 I'm a Research Scientist at [Northeastern University's Institute for Experiential AI](https://ai.northeastern.edu), where I specialize in Responsible AI specifically via auditing AI systems as a socio-technical system (having their societal impact in mind), and propose guardrails to protect end-users.
-I'm also building and experimenting with AI tools to strenthen and empower users to enhance our democracy.
+I'm also building and experimenting with AI tools to strengthen and empower users to enhance our democracy.

 **What I do**